 4. Ergonomic work station

 Making sure that your body is comfortable while you work is essential.
 How often have you had to stop work because your body is uncomfortable from either sitting for too long, your shoulder's being tight, or just feeling generalized pain?
-In these articles, we shared some of our favorite ways to have an ergonomic work station.
+In this article, we shared some of our favorite ways to have an ergonomic work station.
 The most important things to consider when setting up your workspace is having a screen that's at eye level, a high-quality chair, and making sure your arms and hands are aligned with your elbows so your shoulders can relax.

 5. Starting with more challenging tasks